 The Eat With Clarity kitchen is in fullllll Fall mode.
-Sweet potato smoothies, this butternut squash soup, lentil chili, maple quinoa porridge, and pumpkin everything.
+Sweet potato smoothies, this butternut squash soup, lentil chili, butternut squash risotto, and pumpkin everything.
 It permanently smells like cinnamon in my kitchen and I’m definitely not complaining.

 Sit by the fire with a bowl full of this vegan butternut squash soup and top it off with some crispy roasted chickpeas.
 Does that not sound the perfect Fall Sunday evening?!
 I mean, seriously.